jorgelustosa/location/README.md

 > ### ⚠️ Tips
 > * When you start your container for the first time, you have to
-> wait a composer finish the package installation, before use and run commands
+> wait a composer to finish the package installation, before using and run commands
 > in your container.
 When the initialization is complete you will see the follow
 > message in supervisor logs or docker-composer verbose return: <br><br>
 >NOTICE: fpm is running, pid 1  <br> NOTICE: ready to handle connections